ddl0620/nndl_cpp/README.md

 # MNIST digits recognition from scratch with C++

 A simple neural network built entirely from scratch in C++ using only the standard library—no NumPy, no TensorFlow, no Eigen.
-Just pure C++ and math.
+Just pure C++ and math (actually I used a bit of python to process the data in the .pkl.gz format :>).

 ## Features
 - A fully implemented neural network from scratch in C++